Pavement parking laws

 Contact us about the new parking rules

-You can contact us about pavement parking and the new rules by emailing ei@renfrewshire.gov.uk or by calling 0300 300 0380.
+You can contact us about pavement parking and the new rules by emailing us at ei@renfrewshire.gov.uk or by phoning us on 0300 300 0380.